darkTemplar/Jetsons/term1/BehavioralCloning/writeup_template.md

 ####4.
 Training data accumulation and collection

 Training data was chosen to keep the vehicle driving on the road.
 I drove for about 10-11 laps on track 1 and mostly tried to keep the car on center lane.
-To augment the training data, I flipped images gotten from my laps to approximately double the size of my training set.

 ###5.Model Architecture and Training Strategy